2014 UCLA Bruins football team: Texas (Advocare Cowboys Showdown)

 Backup quarterback Jerry Neuheisel threw a game-winning 33-yard touchdown pass to Jordan Payton with three minutes remaining in the game to defeat the Texas Longhorns 20–17.
 Neuheisel threw two touchdowns in the game after starting quarterback Hundley injured his left elbow in the first quarter.
 The third-year sophomore and son of former UCLA coach Rick Neuheisel was carried off the field by teammates after the game.

 Hundley was hurt on UCLA's second possession of the game with 4:29 remaining in the first quarter when he landed awkwardly after reaching down at the Bruins 35 while being tackled after an 11-yard run to convert a third-and-nine.
 UCLA scored its first TD on the opening drive of the second half, going 75 yards on seven plays.
 Perkins began the drive with a 58-yard run, which led to the Neuheisel's game-tying 3-yard pass to Nate Iese.
 Texas went ahead with 5:13 left in the game when quarterback Tyrone Swoopes connected with John Harris on an 8-yard TD pass.
 The Longhorns then recovered a fumble, but the UCLA defense forced a punt after three plays.
 UCLA's Adams returned the kick 58 yards, which set up Neuheisel's game-winning toss on the following play.

 Neuheisel completed 23 of 30 passes for 178 yards.
 Perkins added 126 yards on 24 carries for the Bruins, and caught five passes for 69 yards.
-UCLA kicker Ka'imi Fairbairn made a 47-yard field goal to give UCLA an early 3–0 lead.
+UCLA kicker Kaʻimi Fairbairn made a 47-yard field goal to give UCLA an early 3–0 lead.
 He had struggled in his career from long range—the kick made him eight of 16 from 40 or more yards in his career.
 UCLA won the coin toss before the game and elected to differ, but Texas also chose to kickoff in the second half, which allowed the Bruins to receive both halves' opening kickoff.